-Paul Scott is partner in the Firm and represents clients in a broad range of civil litigation, including claims for trucking and transportation litigation, medical malpractice, products liability, breach of warranty, personal injury, and general civil litigation.
+Paul Scott is a partner in the Firm and represents clients in a broad range of civil litigation, including claims for trucking and transportation litigation, medical malpractice, products liability, breach of warranty, personal injury, and general civil litigation.
 In addition to representing individuals, small businesses, and government officials, Paul also represents some of the world’s most-recognized companies, including several Fortune 500 companies.

 Paul has received the Martindale-Hubbell AV® Preeminent Peer Review Rating.
 According to Martindale-Hubbell’s website, “AV Preeminent is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 Paul was also named as a Super Lawyer Rising Star, an honor given to no more than 2.5% of lawyers in the State of Georgia.
+Paul is rated 9.8 out of 10 by AVVO.

 A case of first impression involving appellate practice and the RICO Act.
-The plaintiff sued several employees of the Georgia Department of Transportation (GDOT) and two testing companies, claiming that the defendants violated the RICO Act, among other things. torts.
-The district court dismissed the RICO claims, holding that the plaintiff’s failure to allege first-party reliance defeated the RICO wire or mail fraud claims.
+The plaintiff sued several employees of the Georgia Department of Transportation (GDOT) and two testing companies, claiming that the defendants violated the RICO Act, among other things.
+The district court dismissed the RICO claims, holding that the plaintiff’s failure to allege first-party reliance defeated the RICO wire and mail fraud claims.
 The case proceeded to trial against one of the testing companies, who was represented by a different law firm.
 Before the entry of the final judgment, however, the United States Supreme Court issued an opinion holding that a RICO plaintiff does not have to allege that it relied on a false statement to state a wire or mail fraud claim.
 Appealing the dismissal of the RICO claims, the plaintiff argued that the Supreme Court’s opinion resuscitated its RICO claims.
 Faced with this change in the law, Special Assistant Attorney General Todd Carter and Paul argued that the plaintiff waived its right to rely on this new decision because the plaintiff failed to bring the change in the law to the district court’s attention before the entry of final judgment.
-Notably, BRBCSW’s clients, the GDOT employees, were the only parties to make this argument in this appeal.
+Notably, BRBCSW’s clients were the only parties to make this argument in this appeal.
 In a case of first impression, the Court of Appeals for the Eleventh Circuit agreed with BRBCSW’s clients, holding that when there is a relevant change in the law before entry of final judgment, a party generally must notify the district court; if the party fails to do so, it waives arguments on appeal that are based on that change in the law.
 As a result, all of the RICO claims were dismissed.
 Douglas Asphalt Co. v.
 QORE, Inc., 657 F.3d 1146 (11th Cir.
 2011)

 A case of first impression under the False Claims Act.
 Along with John Bumgartner, represented a whistleblower in a False Claims Act action claiming that certain services provided to Medicare and Medicaid beneficiaries by a physician constituted false claims because the services were worthless.
 The United States Department of Justice intervened and the hospital subsequently settled.
 The case received significant press coverage in the local media (newspapers and television), national media (Forbes online and Yahoo! news), and also in legal trade publications.
 Both Health Lawyers Weekly and Credentialing & Peer Review Legal Insider noted that this case was a case of first impression.
 U.S. ex rel.
 Rogers v.
 Azmat, et al., United States District Court, S.D.
 Ga.